lulivi/Latex-PDF-auto-updater/README.md

 ## Usage

-You have to execute this script from the directory in wich you have your Latex files.
+You have to execute this script from the directory in which you have your Latex files.
 Simply run:
 ```bash
 ./updatePdfLatex.sh <output_directory_of_auxiliar_files> <target_file.pdf>
 ```